 Ethernet Expansion Card Options

-IPFire (and all other firewall OS’s) require a minimum of 2 Ethernet ports, one for Green LAN and one for Red WAN, my motherboard already has two Gigabit LAN ports built-in, but finding a motherboard like this can be difficult, and usually expensive, so it’s likely you will need to use an expansion card to add another LAN port.
+IPFire (and all other firewall OS’s) need a minimum of 2 Ethernet ports, one for Green LAN and one for Red WAN, my motherboard already has two Gigabit LAN ports built-in, but finding a motherboard like this is difficult, and usually expensive, so it’s likely you will need to use an expansion card to add another LAN port.

 Most Mini-ITX mobo’s come with either a Mini PCI-Express port, a PCI-Express x1 slot or a traditional PCI slot, so you will need to buy an expansion card to suit.
 If you have any choice between them, choose Mini-PCIe first, then PCIe x1 and lastly PCI.
 If one of the last two options, you will likely need to buy an extension ribbon cable depending on the size of your case (see links and pics below).

 - Predefined eBay.com search for Mini-PCIe Ethernet Card

 - 1-Port PCIe Gb LAN Mini PCIe Module 8111ME at LogicSupply

 - 2-Port PCIe Gb LAN Mini PCIe Module 8111ME-D at LogicSupply

 - PCI-Express x1 Ethernet Cards

 - Predefined eBay.com search for TP-Link TG-3468 PCIe Ethernet Card